Patient Engagement and Safety

 Patients are also being encouraged to take an active role in their own safety.
 The Agency for Healthcare Research and Quality's Questions Are the Answer program and 20 Tips to Help Prevent Medical Errors fact sheet, as well as The Joint Commission's Speak Up initiative, are examples of programs that educate patients about safety hazards and provide specific questions that patients (and their caregivers) can ask regarding safety.
 Although patients have voiced concerns about engaging in behaviors that may seem confrontational (for example, asking their clinician if she washed her hands), some preliminary studies have found that active engagement of patients can improve adherence to safety practices.
 The widespread availability of electronic medical records is also being used as an opportunity to engage patients in safety efforts.
 Early studies have leveraged information technology to incorporate patients in medication reconciliation and early identification of outpatient adverse drug events.

 Finally, hospitals are increasingly recognizing the crucial role of patients' perspectives in establishing a culture of safety.
 Many institutions (such as the Dana-Farber Cancer Institute) have prioritized engaging patient representatives in the design and nurturing of safety efforts, and emphasize transparency in reporting errors and care problems.
 The active engagement of patients in safety efforts has extended to allowing patients and families to summon rapid response teams, rather than waiting for clinicians to respond.
-Some institutions have actively sought out partnerships with patient advocacy groups as well.
-The Josie King Foundation, founded by the parents of a child who died after a medical error, has been a leader in promoting patient safety efforts.
+Studies in the intensive care unit and inpatient pediatric wards have shown that interventions that explicitly include patient and family engagement can improve safety culture and may reduce adverse event rates.

 Although patient engagement is a promising strategy for error reduction, there is reason for caution on several grounds.
 From a systems engineering viewpoint, the level of patient and family participation will always be difficult to predict, leading some to argue that a robust safety program should not depend on such engagement.
 Furthermore, patients and caregivers already shoulder a significant emotional burden for ensuring safety while hospitalized.
 An important study found that a surprising number of patients and family members feel guilty after a medical error, and another study found that most parents of hospitalized children felt personally responsible for ensuring their child's safety in the hospital.
 Engaging patients in error prevention therefore risks simply shifting the responsibility for safety from providers and institutions to patients themselves.